SveSop/nvidia-libs/README.md

 ### Tests
 You can run tests of your adapter and functions by running the test case file:
 `WINEPREFIX=/your/wine/prefix wine bin/nvapi64-tests.exe`
+and you can run some small CUDA tests to verify your CUDA adapter like this:
+`WINEPREFIX=/your/wine/prefix wine bin/cudatest.exe`

 PS.
 You must install said libraryfile in your WINEPREFIX (see above)